Synthesizing Efficient and Permissive Programmatic Runtime Shields for Neural Policies: Conclusion and Future Work

 In this paper, we present \tool, a novel approach to synthesizing lightweight and permissive programmatic runtime shields for neural policies. \tool achieves this by formulating the seeking of a runtime shield as a sketch-based program synthesis problem and using two novel algorithms to solve it, namely a counterexample-guided inductive synthesis algorithm and a Bayesian optimization algorithm.
 To evaluate \tool and its synthesized shields, we use eight representative control systems with neural policies and compare \tool to the current state-of-the-art \baseline.
 Our results show that the programmatic runtime shields synthesized by \tool can correct all unsafe commands from neural policies, ensuring that the systems do not violate the desired safety properties at any time.
 In particular, compared to \baseline, \tool's runtime shields exhibit a 2.2$\times$ reduction in time overhead and a 3.9$\times$ reduction in memory overhead, suggesting that they are much more lightweight.
 Additionally, \tool's shields show improved permissiveness, leading to an average of 1.5$\times$ fewer interventions compared to \baseline's shields.
 These results not only highlight the superiority of \tool over the state-of-the-art, but also show that \tool is an effective framework for synthesizing programmatic runtime shields for neural policies.

-In the future, we plan to extend \tool to handle more complex control systems such as those that take more complex inputs, including images and videos.
-We also plan to work on more advanced program synthesis techniques to further improve \tool.
+In the future, we plan to extend \tool to support more complex control systems that process richer inputs, such as images~\cite{yang2022revisiting} and audio~\cite{10.1145/3707450}.
+We also intend to develop more advanced program synthesis techniques to further improve \tool, for example by incorporating neural-guided synthesis~\cite{10.1145/3763102} or Large Language Models~\cite{10.1145/3695988,10.1145/3731753,9825794} to enhance the efficiency of the synthesis process.

-\ans{ \textbf{Replication Package.} For reproducibility and advancing the state of research, we have made our tool and all experimental data publicly available: \url{https://github.com/jiekeshi/AEGIS}.}
+\ans{ \textbf{Replication Package.} For reproducibility and advancing the state of research, we have made our tool and all experimental data publicly available: \url{https://github.com/soarsmu/AEGIS}.}

-\begin{acks} This research/project is supported by the National Research Foundation Singapore and DSO National Laboratories under the AI Singapore Programme (AISG Award No: AISG2-RP-2020-017).
-We would like to thank the anonymous reviewers for their valuable feedback. \end{acks}